My research program has two main pillars.

 Retarded functional differential equations -- RFDE for short -- are dynamical systems in which the immediate forward evolution depends explicitly on its prior history.
-These contrast to ordinary differential equations, for which the instantaneous rate of change depends only on the current state.
+These contrast to ordinary differential equations, for which the instantaneous rate of change depends only on the present state.
 The explicit way that the dynamics depend on the past often involve evaluations of the solution at delayed arguments, but they could also involve an integral term involving the history of the solution (a "distributed" delay).
 These equations are a natural setting to model phenomena in which there is a natural time lag, such as the incubation period of an infectious disease, a finite signal propagation time due to distance between sender and receiver, or the reaction of a control system to a user input.

 Some real-world systems involve events that occur infrequently but on very small time scales.
 It can sometimes be beneficial to model such events as occurring instantaneously -- that is, in zero time.
 If the system at hand also involves time lags, the result of such an approximation is an impulsive retarded functional differential equation (impulsive RFDE).
 They are a subclass of infinite-dimensional discontinuous dynamical systems.